mvrahas/predict-golf-score/README.md

 ## Run The Project

-Open the model using Jupyter Notebook.
+Review the model using Jupyter Notebook.

 -OR-